 Clinical Investigation Unit

-The Clinical Investigation Unit is situated in Cringleford Outpatients on Level 1 West Block.
-It consists of an administration office and a clinical area with two reclining couches.
-There is a radio to listen to or patients may bring their own personal entertainment with headphones.
+The Clinical Investigation Unit is situated in the Jack Pryor Unit on Level 3 East In-patients.
+It consists of an administration office and a clinical area with three reclining chairs.
+Patients are allowed to bring their own personal entertainment with headphones.

 A wide range of specialist blood and urine tests are performed to diagnose and monitor patients with endocrine or hormonal disorders.
 Highly skilled specialist nurses perform these tests in a relaxed and pleasant environment.